High-Resolution Image Synthesis via Next-Token Prediction: Ablation Study of Data Feedback

-Data feedback plays a crucial role in enhancing the convergence speed of the model.
-By continuously analyzing the performance of generated images and adjusting the training dataset accordingly, the model learns more effectively from iterations that most significantly reduce errors and improve accuracy.
-This targeted learning approach allows the model to converge faster than traditional static training methods, thus shortening the time required to achieve optimal performance.
-As shown in Table~\ref{tab: data feedback}, with data feedback, we can achieve an overall score of 0.55 within 100k steps on the GenEval~\citep{ghosh2024geneval} benchmark.
+\paragraph{Statistical Analysis Sampling Accelerates Early-Stage Model Convergence.} Data feedback plays a crucial role in improving the convergence speed of the model.
+By continuously analyzing the performance of generated images and adjusting the training dataset accordingly, the model learns more effectively from iterations that most significantly reduce errors and enhance accuracy.
+This targeted learning approach enables the model to converge faster than traditional static training methods.
+As shown in Tab.~\ref{tab: data feedback}, by comparing experiments AB and CD, we achieve an overall score of 0.50 within 100k steps on the GenEval~\citep{ghosh2024geneval} benchmark using statistical analysis sampling.
+In contrast, with random sampling, even after 200k steps, the model only reaches a score of 0.48.
+This results in an almost twofold improvement in convergence speed.